10.1 Decentralized Decision Rights

 Section 10.2 and Section 10.3 cover two common methods of trying to account for this and sort out responsibility across interdependent departments within the firm.

 10.2 Service Department Cost Allocations

 Cost centers often provide services to support each other.
 Some of these cost centers are sometimes called service departments and the cost centers they provide benefits to are sometimes called production departments.

 Most service department costs are incurred on behalf of the production departments they serve.
 Firms often allocate service department costs to production departments.
 The rationale for this is straightforward.
 Without the production department using the service department’s service, the cost of that service probably wouldn’t be incurred.

 What is less straightforward is how much the allocation should be.

 Firms usually have more than one service department and more than one production department.
 These service departments sometimes have interdependency, meaning they rely on services from other service departments.

 This is an example of interdependency.
 20% of Service Department 1’s services are consumed by another Service Department 2, and 35% of Service Department 2’s services are consumed by another Service Department 1.

-A significant portion of the $500,000 in department 2’s costs are likely due to work this department does for department 1.
-Should all $500,000 of department 2’s costs be allocated to the production departments?
+A significant portion of the $500,000 in Department 2’s costs is likely due to the work this department does for Department 1.
+Should all $500,000 of Department 2’s costs be allocated to the production departments?